 Common Questions About Workers’ Compensation

-At Larry Pitt & Associates, we have spent more than 40 years helping injured workers obtain the compensation and the help they need.
+At Larry Pitt & Associates, P.C., we have spent more than 40 years helping injured workers obtain the compensation they need.
 We have found that our clients tend to ask a lot of the same questions and that no matter what kind of injuries they have or what industries they work in, they have a lot of the same worries – about their families, about their rights, and about their futures.

 - What is workers’ compensation insurance?